kul-group/Kulkarni-Group-Handbook-v2/Learning_ASE-Python-HPC.md

 ### Learning ASE/Python/HPC

+This is an introduction to several important tools used in the Kulkarni group.
+It is intended only to get you started, you will learn more sophisticated ways of doing things with practice.

 #### ASE

 ##### Getting Started with ASE
-- make sure you have ase downloaded and on your anaconda PATH -> the `import ase` command in the python command line should give no errors
+- make sure you have ASE downloaded and on your Anaconda PATH: the `import ase` command in the python command line should give no errors.

 ##### ASE Practice Problems
 - First, download a structure from the internet (e.g. from this [zeolite database](https://asia.iza-structure.org/IZA-SC/ftc_table.php)) or from someone in the group